Bowlees Visitor Centre

 Newbiggin, Middleton-in-Teesdale, DL12 0XF

-This event is taking place as part of the North Pennines Stargazing Festival 2018.
+This event is part of the North Pennines Stargazing Festival, running from 22-31 October 2021.

 North Pennines Area of Outstanding Natural Beauty is organising this event